aws-neuron/aws-neuron-sdk/docs/mxnet-neuron/tutorial-neuroncore-groups.md

 compile_args = {'--num-neuroncores' : 2}
 sym, args, auxs = neuron.compile(sym, args, auxs, inputs, **compile_args)
 ```

+Before starting this example, please ensure that Neuron-optimized MXNet version mxnet-neuron is installed along with Neuron Compiler (see [MXNet Tutorial](./tutorial-compile-infer.md)) and Neuron RTD is running with default settings (see [Neuron Runtime getting started](./../neuron-runtime/nrt_start.md) ).

+## Compile Model

+Model must be compiled to Inferentia target before it can run on Inferentia.

 Create compile_resnet50.py with `--num-neuroncores` set to 2 and run it.
 The files `resnet-50_compiled-0000.params` and `resnet-50_compiled-symbol.json` will be created in local directory: